unkokaeru/digital-garden/content/MTH1006 Computer Algebra and Technical Computing.md

 - STARTI [Basic] Question: How to compute the sin of an angle in radians?
 Back: sin(angle). <!--ID: 1697560853942--> ENDI
 - STARTI [Basic] Question: How to compute the cosine of an angle in radians?
 Back: cos(angle). <!--ID: 1697560853954--> ENDI
 - STARTI [Basic] Question: How to compute the tangent of an angle in radians?
 Back: tan(angle). <!--ID: 1697560853966--> ENDI
+- STARTI [Basic] Question: What does the MATLAB command "fprintf" do?
+Back: It writes formatted data to a file or to the command window. <!--ID: 1698149276865--> ENDI
+- STARTI [Basic] Question: In MATLAB, how do you use "fprintf" to print a number with two decimal places?
+Back: fprintf('%.2f', number) <!--ID: 1698149276875--> ENDI
+- STARTI [Basic] Question: What does the MATLAB command "sprintf" do?
+Back: It formats data into a string instead of printing it. <!--ID: 1698149276884--> ENDI
+- STARTI [Basic] Question: In MATLAB, how do you use "sprintf" to format a number as a string with two decimal places?
+Back: str = sprintf('%.2f', number) <!--ID: 1698149276889--> ENDI
+- STARTI [Basic] Question: When using "fprintf" in MATLAB, what does "%d" represent?
+Back: An integer. <!--ID: 1698149276895--> ENDI
+- STARTI [Basic] Question: When using "sprintf" in MATLAB, what does "%s" represent?
+Back: A string. <!--ID: 1698149276900--> ENDI
+- STARTI [Basic] Question: How can you print a new line using "fprintf" in MATLAB?
+Back: Use the newline character "\n".
+Example: fprintf('This is line one.\nThis is line two.\n') <!--ID: 1698149276906--> ENDI
+- STARTI [Basic] Question: In MATLAB, how can you use "fprintf" to display a string variable named "text"?
+Back: fprintf('%s', text) <!--ID: 1698149276911--> ENDI
 ## Weeks Content
 ### Week 1
 [[slides-session1.pdf]]